50-Cent/50-Cent.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I am a postdoc at the [Picower Institute for Learning and Memory](https://picower.mit.edu) at [MIT](https://www.mit.edu), Massachusetts.
+I am a postdoc in the [Picower Institute for Learning and Memory](https://picower.mit.edu) at [MIT](https://www.mit.edu), Massachusetts.
+I am advised by [Earl K. Miller](https://ekmillerlab.mit.edu/earl-miller/).

+Previously, I was a postdoc in the [Department of Neurology](https://med.virginia.edu/neurology/) at the (University of Virginia)[https://www.virginia.edu], where I was advised by [Dr. Jaideep Kapur](https://www.kapurlab.com/people.html).
+I obtained my Ph.D. in Electrical Engineering under [Scott Acton](https://engineering.virginia.edu/faculty/scott-t-acton).